GabrielCruz45/exo/docs/DEVLOG.md

     Work has been intense lately, my general mood has been turning a little negative.
     Also, quitting caffeine does have to do with the mood change, but did help a lot last time.
     Let's see how the project goes!

+August 10, 2025

+    I've been thinking lately how much time I've spent, and how much I've learned byt just setting up the application, and creating the authentication routes/templates/etc. Definitely feels like a good step forward from CS50 week 9's Flask project.
+Love this line on admin/routes.py!
+    ```
+    unapproved_users = {username : email for username, email in results}
+    ```
+    You can write a for loop in the same line, *inside* the initialization of a dictionary, who knew?!

+    Admin can currently log in and log off.
+Can also access the admin_dashboard.html template.
+    I need to check next the register route and make it work.

+    So far I'm still having fun.
+Just noticed, 21 days until deadline.
+Viene vieneeee 👾